fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-02.md

 1. Extract the rid-identifier from the "a=rid" line and verify its uniqueness.
-   In the case of a duplicate, the entire "a=rid" line, and all "a=rid" lines with rid-identifiers that duplicate this line, are rejected and MUST not be included in the SDP Answer.
+   In the case of a duplicate, the entire "a=rid" line, and all "a=rid" lines with rid-identifiers that duplicate this line, are rejected and MUST NOT be included in the SDP Answer.

 2. If the "a=rid" line contains a "pt=" parameter, the list of payload types is verified against the list of valid payload types for the media section